johnniereg/the-url-cruncher/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit.ly).

+Users can also see how many total and unique clicks their crunched URL has received.

 ## Final Product

 !["URLs page."](https://github.com/johnniereg/tinyapp/blob/master/docs/urls-page.png?raw=true)